EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 4-empty- command to create an empty file
 - 5-execute- command to make a file executable
 - 6-multiple_permissions- command to change permission
+- 7-everybody- command to add executable permission to all